 Computing History

-The Pearcey foundation is involved in many activities that aims to preserve our ICT history.
+The Pearcey foundation is involved in many activities that aim to preserve and promote our ICT history and legacy.

 This section contains a collection of papers and notes about Australian ICT history.